login | sign up

 Knowledge Base / Designers – Designing a Document for Localisation/Translation / Manual for Designers

-1. Designing for Localization
+Designing for Localization

 Created on 11th April 2017 at 12:20 by Jamie O'Connell

-A main feature of the translation process is that different languages take up different amounts of space.
-Therefore, when you are creating a master document for translation and localization purposes, you must ensure that there is sufficient space for the target languages to grow (or space for text frames to automatically grow into).
+A fundamental feature of translation is that different languages take up different amounts of space.
+Therefore, when creating a master document for translation and localization, you should ensure that there is sufficient space for the target languages to grow (with larger or auto-sizing text frames).

-© 2009-2024 1io BRANDGUARDIAN GmbH · All rights Reserved · Legal / Privacy Policy
+© 2009-2025 1io BRANDGUARDIAN GmbH · All rights Reserved · Legal / Privacy Policy

 top